Print Version Coast to Coast: In the Time of Covid (Paperback 96 Pages)

-The Coast to Coast extremely varied passing from the dramatic granite pikes and becks of the Lake District to the fascinating Westmoreland limestone pavement.
+The Coast to Coast is extremely varied, passing from the dramatic granite pikes and becks of the Lake District to the fascinating Westmoreland limestone pavement.
 Perhaps the most delightful section is that of the Yorkshire Dales from Kirkby Stephen, over Nine Standards and then along the Swale from Keld to Reeth.
-On the western half of the route to Keld the weather was most challenging with high winds, rain and mist.
-The weather then improved and I had sunshine most of the rest of the way.
+On the western half of the route to Keld the weather was most challenging, with high winds, rain and mist.
+The weather then improved, and I had sunshine most of the rest of the way.
 The C2C starts with a coastal walk along the sandstone cliffs of St Bees Head and finishes satifyingly with a similar stretch of the Cleveland Way along the shale and mudstone cliffs from Hawkster to Robin Hoods Bay.

 Alfred Wainright, devised the walk and first described it in his guide published in 1973.
 He describes the route in 12 stages; it took me 13 days.
 I measured it as about 187 miles long (300 km).
 It traverses three national parks – the Lake District, the Yorkshire Dale and the North York Moors and crosses the Westmorland plateau with its limestone pavements.